We've been waiting for you...

 - Script Swap: Executive Meddling on a Show Within a Show that Jack stars in leaves him reading the stamp on the bottom of a cooking pot instead of the Cue Card he had hidden in the pot.Jack: By cooking at a lower temperature, your fish will be — [looks down] — Made in Taiwan.

-- The Scrooge: Mr. Roper.
+- Mr. Roper.
 It's never revealed how much money he really has, but it's enough to own an apartment building, and to support himself and his wife, Helen, without any apparent source of income besides the rent.
 Even so, he refuses to hire an expert for any sort of repair around the building and will not shell out for even the smallest indulgences for Helen.

 - Send in the Search Team: After Cindy leaves the apartment late at night, Jack and Janet come to the conclusion that she's been kidnapped.
 Larry and Mr. Furley go out looking for her, but when they are delayed by various coincidences, Jack and Janet become convinced something sinister is going on.